New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem: Computational results

-In evaluating computational performance, we report several indicators for BTSFF and REBF: the solver CPU time (CPU), the total runtime ($Time$), the best-found objective value (OBJ), the best-known lower bound (LB), and the optimality gap (Gap), all measured under a 30-minute limit.
-Here, $\text{Gap} = \frac{\text{OBJ} - \text{LB}}{\text{OBJ}}*100\%$.
-As the number of test instances is large, we adopt a 30-minute limit for BTSFF and REBF.
-We also include results from \citet{Su2024}, with 2-hour limits for types~a and~u and 5 hours for type-r.
-Although the runtime settings differ, the 30-minute results of BTSFF already provide sufficiently high-quality solutions to support convincing conclusions.
-For BTSFF, we additionally report the number of fragments ($|F|$), the fragment generation time (F-time), and the BTS network construction time (Net).
-All time values in the following tables are reported in seconds.
+In evaluating computational performance, we report several indicators: the CPU time (CPU), the total runtime (Time), the best-found objective value (OBJ), the best-known lower bound (LB), and the optimality gap (Gap), all measured under a 30-minute time limit.
+Here, CPU time refers to the solver time reported by Gurobi, whereas the total runtime includes preprocessing time, network construction time, and CPU time.
+The optimality gap is computed as $\text{Gap} = \frac{\text{OBJ} - \text{LB}}{\text{OBJ}} \times 100\%$.
+As the number of test instances is large, we adopt a 30-minute limit for all procedures.
+We also include results from \citet{Su2024}, which were obtained under a 2-hour limit for type-a instances.
+Although the runtime limits differ, the 30-minute results of our formulations already provide sufficiently high-quality solutions to demonstrate their computational advantages.
+For BTSFF and TSFFCS, we additionally report the number of fragments ($|F|$) and the network construction time (Net).
+All time values reported in the following tables are in seconds.

-All our algorithms (BTSFF and REBF) are implemented using the Python programming language.
-Experiments were run on a Windows 11 Pro (64-bit) system with a 13th Gen Intel Core i7-1365U CPU @ 1.80 GHz and 32 GB RAM.
-All linear formulations are solved with the commercial solver Gurobi 11.0.3 with a single thread; all other Gurobi parameters are set to their default values.
+All our algorithms are implemented using the Python programming language.
+All computational experiments are run on a system with an Intel Core i7-7820HQ processor with 2.90 GHz CPU speed and 32 GB of RAM under a Windows 10 64-bit OS\@.
+All linear formulations are solved with the commercial solver Gurobi 9.0.3 with a single thread; all other Gurobi parameters are set to their default values.